 Buckwheat is a nutrient-dense and gluten free seed (not a whole grain like most people think) that is typically eaten in Asian countries, and is getting popular over here.
 It’s got this deep, nutty, rich flavor that I have yet to find in any other flour.
 Additionally, buckwheat makes VRY VRY light and airy baked goods such as this buckwheat pancake recipe!

 YES!
 Although buckwheat does have the word “wheat” in it, it is totally gluten free and has no association with wheat grain.
 It doesn’t even belong to the grass family like wheat grain does!

-Unlike fluffy cottage cheese pancakes or whole wheat healthy pumpkin pancakes, these pancakes use buckwheat flour to make!
+Unlike fluffy cottage cheese pancakes or coconut flour pancakes, these pancakes use buckwheat flour to make!
 Forgo your all purpose and whole wheat flour and replace it with a unique, nutty and delicious flour that results in darker pancakes that are SUPER light and airy!
 Here’s what you’ll need to get started on your buckwheat pancake mix: